 Madagascar Wildlife Safari

-This three weeks Madagascar wildlife safari trip aims to show curious visitors some of its recognized highlights but also delve a little further off the beaten track to uncover the rural life and forgotten landscapes of this charming country.
+Madagascar wildlife safari is a 17 day African safari tour in Madagascar.
+This Madagascar safari tour aims to show visitors some of its recognized highlights.
+You will delve a little further off the beaten track to uncover the rural life.
+On this Madagascar tour, you will visit the West and the North Eastern parts of Madagascar..

-This Madagascar safari holiday starts in Antananarivo.
-Your tour destination is the west of Madagascar where you have the very beautiful baobabas avenue.
-The Madagascar wildlife safari proceeds to the remote landscapes to reach the incredible Tsingy de Bemaraha National Park.
-This is a jagged land of limestone pinnacles which we explore by boat and on foot.
+Proceed to the remote landscapes to reach the incredible Tsingy de Bemaraha National Park.
+This is a jagged land of limestone pinnacles which you will explore by boat and on foot.

-You will finish this Madagascar wildlife safari tour in beauty.
-This is by heading to the north east where we have the chance to visit one of the most strikingly beautiful and wild areas of Madagascar.
+To finish the tour in beauty you will head to the north east.
+This gives you the chance to visit one of the most striking beautiful and wild areas of Madagascar.

-It is unique in the world, a place of dense, jungly rain forests, sheer, high cliffs, and plants and animals found nowhere else on earth.
-Marojejy national park.
+This is unique in the world, a place of dense, rain forests, sheer, high cliffs.
+You will find plants and animals found nowhere else on earth.
+Marojejy National park.